 • Readability at Speed Is the First Failure Point

+This is the problem almost every weak billboard has in common.
 A driver is not sitting comfortably with your ad.
 They are moving, distracted, watching traffic, processing environmental noise, and glancing for a second at most.
+If your headline cannot be read instantly, the message never had a chance.

 Typical readability mistakes: